 Solving problems is the core of computer science.
 Programmers must first understand how a human solves a problem, then understand how to translate this "algorithm" into something a computer can do, and finally, how to write the specific code to implement the solution.
 At its core, problem-solving focuses on the study, understanding, and usage of data structures and algorithms.

 This competency area includes basic data structures and algorithms.

-- Basic Data Structures - Use Data Structures such as Arrays and Strings.
-Traverse through arrays, strings, and linked lists.
+- Basic Data Structures - Use data structures such as arrays and strings.
+Traverse through arrays, strings, trees, and linked lists.
 Access and update individual elements in arrays, and characters in strings.

-- Basic Algorithms (such as Sorting and Searching) - Create simple sorting algorithms such as bubble sort, merge sort, counting sort.
+- Basic Algorithms (such as sorting and searching) - Create simple sorting algorithms such as bubble sort, merge sort, and counting sort.
 Create simple brute force and sub-optimal solutions.